davebetts/GaCD_CourseProject/README.md

 Project data is found in CP.zip

-run_analysis.R will unzip and process the data within CP.zip
+run_analysis.R can be used to download the original data from the url , or unzip and then rocess the data within CP.zip

 the final output from the R script is found in tidy_data.txt